The Kind of Thing You Don’t Talk About

 February 16 – March 11, 2018 // 7:30pm

 Directed by Dan Shanahan

 Torn Space Theater returns to the great theatrical canon with a new interpretation of a contemporary work by the renowned British playwright, Caryl Churchill.
 In this play, first produced in 2000, a young girl witnesses a disturbing act, grows up to become a hatmaker, and marries a soldier- but nothing is quite what it seems in Far Away.
 Caryl Churchill brings her minimalist sensibility to a future world where all people, animals, and natural elements have taken sides in a perpetual war.
 While the loyalties are fragile, the constants in this dark existence are fear, innocence, and the consistent work for the milliner.

-Security is an exploration of ready-made performance, using only paid security guards as the actors.
-Working in collaboration with sound and lighting designer, Frank Napolski, the piece relies on elements of form, sound and light derived from the security sector.
+Security is an exploration of readymade performance, using only paid security guards as the actors.
+The piece relies on elements of form, sound and light derived from the security sector.
 Traditional aspects of theatrical narrative are bent as both the audience and the players intersect in their normative roles of watcher and watched.

 Written and Directed by Dan Shanahan and Melissa Meola

 Venue: Silo City, 120 Childs St. Buffalo, NY 14203